 |Upper Midwest||46%||April 27, 2014||3 a.m.|

-Xcel Energy completed its fourth year of operational deployment of WindWX—one of the most advanced wind-production forecasting systems in the world.
-We have worked on a multi-year research and development project with Global Weather Corp.
-(GWC), an affiliate company of the National Center for Atmospheric Research (NCAR), to develop this highly detailed wind-forecasting system.
-We have reduced our forecasting error rate by almost 37 percent since 2009, and we estimate that this has saved our customers a total of $37.5 million through year-end 2013.
+Xcel Energy completed its fifth year using WindWX—one of the most advanced wind-production forecasting systems in the world.
+Through a multi-year research and development project with Global Weather Corp.
+(GWC), an affiliate company of the National Center for Atmospheric Research (NCAR), we helped develop this highly detailed wind-forecasting system.

 Wind power production is difficult to forecast due to its variability.
 Also, landscape features such as hills and trees can reshape wind speeds and directions, causing turbulence in ways that can greatly influence the amount of energy produced.
 In addition, most forecasting models are designed to generate information about winds near ground level rather than at 200 to 300 feet, where turbine hubs are typically located.